riceissa/breathing/doc.md

 TODO: talk about buteyko's combine-complexator and my learned helplessness idea.

-# Breathing synthesis

-My synthesis = "Buteyko method" + "Alexander Technique" + Capnometry biofeedback

-or maybe:

-My synthesis = Nasal breathing + Silent relaxed breathing + Posture + Habits + Capnometry biofeedback

-- Buteyko provides nasal breathing, silent breathing and a theory of air hunger via CO~2~ levels.
-I put it in quotes because this is probably a vast oversimplification of the Buteyko method -- but I only needed this much of the theory.
-- "Alexander Technique" is what I mean by just allowing the breath to happen: smooth, not jerky.
-"Allowing the breath to happen" rather than doing the breath.
-And also making the good breathing a _habit_ rather than "executing techniques" when you need them.
-Make it automatic/autonomic/subconscious/unconscious, rather than conscious/manual -- this one might be two separate things actually (the smooth part, and the unconscious/habit part).
-Some of the Buteyko people also _mention_ this, but it tends to be much more buried and not _emphasized_.
-I think it really needs to be thought of as one of the main components.
-- Capnometry biofeedback is discussed elsewhere in this document, e.g., see the section [The unreasonable effectiveness of capnometers].
-In some sense this one is _also_ part of the Buteyko method, except that the Buteyko community moved away from capnometry after their equipment was destroyed/confiscated.
-So in some sense I am picking and choosing the specific parts of Buteyko that I like, so it's turning out to be less a synthesis and more a distillation.

 # Breathing exercises

 Reminder that none of these exercises will work if you can't breathe through your nose comfortably.
 See the section [Clearing your nose] for how to unblock your nose.